yourHighness11/yourHighness11/README.md

 - 👋 Hi, I’m @yourHighness11
-- 👀 I’m interested in server-side programming.
+- 👀 I’m interested in software development.
-- 💞️ I’m looking to collaborate on node.js
+- 💞️ I’m looking to collaborate on web, app and cloud.

 <!---
 yourHighness11/yourHighness11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.